Treatment

 CONTACT US TODAY

 Detoxing alone at home could be fatal.
 This is due to the possibility of needing medical attention during detox because of matters such as losing one’s consciousness or experiencing seizures.
-Thus, detox should always be overseen by medical professionals at detox centers or rehab centers that offer detox services.
+Thus, detox should always be supervised by medical professionals at medical detox center or rehab center that offers detox services.

 Once an individual experiences withdrawal from substance abuse, detox will be a priority to eliminate substances from the body effectively.
-Each level of medical detox will be supervised by a physician lead medical team of nurses and clinical staff.
-All of the members within such a medical team/clinical staff are usually trained in addiction treatment.
+A physician with a medical team of nurses and clinical staff will supervise each level of medical detox treatment for drugs.
+All such medical team/clinical staff members are usually trained in addiction treatment.

 For most substances, the withdrawal process will cause fluctuation in a person’s blood pressure, heart rate, and temperature.
 Thus, physicians and medical staff will closely monitor the vital signs of individuals during supervised detox.